 The private blog networks should themselves have authoritative backlinks pointing to them so that they can then pass the link juice to your blog that you want to rank.

-You can acquire blogs for your pbn by scraping for expired domains or buying from brokers who have scraped them.
+You can acquire blogs for your pbn by scraping for expired domains or buying from SEO companies like SERPninja or brokers who have scraped them.

 But before buying, you need to make sure that the expired domain does not have spammy backlinks and had not been penalized by Google before expiration.